pnp/custom-learning-office-365/installation/README.md

 ## Prerequisites

+- You will need to be a SharePoint Administrator to be able to deploy this solution to the target tenant and have Site Collection
-You must have set up and configured the tenant-wide App Catalog.
+- You must have set up and configured the tenant-wide App Catalog.
 Please see [Set up your Office 365 tenant](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant#create-app-catalog-site) and follow the Create app catalog site section.
 If your tenant-wide App Catalog has already been provisioned you will need access to an account that has rights to upload a package to it to complete this setup process.
 Generally this is an account with the SharePoint administrator role.
 If an account with that role does not work, go to the SharePoint admin center and find the Site Collection Administrators for the app catalog site collection and either log in as one of the Site Collection Administrators, or add the SharePoint administrator account that failed to the Site Collection Administrators.
-You will also need access to an account that is a SharePoint Tenant Admin.
+You will also need access to an account that is a SharePoint Administrator.
+- Provisioning with the PnP Lookbook template will provision all 10 langauges.
+If you need multilingual support ensure that your default language is set on the site collection BEFORE installing the Lookbook template.
+For more information on multilingual support see [Overview of multilingual support for learning pathways](https://docs.microsoft.com/en-us/office365/customlearning/custom_overview_ml).

 ## Install WebPart in Tenant App Catalog